 AVI believes significant value can be unlocked through divesting the non-core operations and focusing the company around its pharmaceutical segment.
-This latter business has reported underlying growth and AVI feels it benefits from an attractive industry structure and margins, whilst it says that the former is lower growth and more capital intensive.
+This latter business enjoys strong underlying growth and benefits from an attractive industry structure and margins, whilst the former is lower growth and more capital intensive.

 In February 2025, management disclosed preliminary talks with a private equity consortium regarding a potential sale.
 However, in April, global private equity firm KKR announced it was withdrawing from the bidding group.
-Despite the initial interest, Gerresheimer's share price has declined over the course of 2025, following revised revenue and profit guidance, attributed to softness in the cosmetics and liquid medications markets.
+Despite the initial interest, Gerresheimer's share price has declined materially over the course of 2025, following revised revenue and profit guidance, attributed to softness in the cosmetics and liquid medications markets.

 AVI believes the company's current valuation discount is unjustified.
-Given continued private equity interest, there is a risk the business could be sold at a price below its assessed value.
+Given continued private equity interest, there is a risk the business could be sold at a price that does not reflect its underlying value.
 AVI has written to the board, urging immediate measures to restore market confidence and improve shareholder returns.